Skip to main content

 Lunch will be provided on a first-come, first-served basis.

-This event is produced by the Karsh Institute of Democracy in partnership with the American Council of Trustees and Alumni, Braver Angels, the College Debates and Discourse Alliance, and Think Again.
+This event is produced by the Karsh Institute of Democracy in partnership with the American Council of Trustees and Alumni, Braver Angels, the Charlottesville Debate League, the College Debates and Discourse Alliance, the Jefferson Literary and Debating Society, Think Again, and VA250.

 Learn more about attending other Democracy360 events this year.